 As with all supplements, they are most definitely NOT created equal.
 Some are filled with preservatives, chemicals, fillers and many more nasties.
 Just think, if it’s something you need to take long term, then it would be detrimental to keep filling your body with toxins.
 Many of these will have names that are unrecognisable, so you won’t really actually know what you’re putting in your body, or the potential side effects of this added junk.

 Make sure you source your l-glutamine from a reputable brand in order to be sure you are getting good quality products that are safe to use.

 Possible Side Effects

 It’s important to ALWAYS read labels.
-Side effects are pretty rare and usually only occur when too much is taken, or at a different dosage than suggested on the labels (yet again another reason to buy good quality products as they will know what they’re talking about when it comes to dosage).
+Side effects are pretty rare, and usually only occur when too much is taken, or at a different dosage than suggested on the labels.
+This is yet again another reason to buy good quality products as the producers will know what they’re talking about when it comes to dosage.

-Side effects that do occur they are generally mild and may include stomach aches and cramps, nausea, vomiting, mild skin rash, dizziness, itching and headache.
-If these happen you should stop taking the supplement immediately and consult with your doctor who may suggest a different dosage, or to stop completely.
+Side effects when they do occur, are generally mild and may include stomach aches and cramps, nausea, vomiting, mild skin rash, dizziness, itching and headache.
+If these happen, you should stop taking the supplement immediately and consult with your doctor who may suggest a different dosage or to stop completely.

 We are happy to assist you further in the comments section if you need more help.

 For a structured fitness plan with easy to do exercises for all fitness levels, please check out our 12 WEEK ZESTFOREVR FIT PROGRAM.